 History provides an exciting backdrop for a novel.
 There is built-in excitement, tension, high points and low points.
-So, the trick to deciding what to include in a novel means looking at the shape of a book and considering how history can propel the story’s plot, rather than just trying to include all the historical […]Read More How do you decide what historical events to use in the plot of a novel?
+So, the trick to deciding what to include in a novel means looking at the shape of a book and considering how history can propel the story’s plot, rather than just trying to include all the historical events that actually happened.

 Good historical fiction requires that the author is 100% true to the time period in terms of accuracy in historical fact.
 Books that take their inspiration from history, but weave in details that they invent are often in the fantasy genre, like medieval fantasies.
-My favorite book in that genre is Guy Gavriel Kay’s novel, […]Read More How close do you keep fiction to real history?
+My favorite book in that genre is Guy Gavriel Kay’s novel, The Lions of Al-Rassan.